15 Short Inspirational Stories with a Moral [Motivational stories]

 Success lies on the other side of effort, which makes suffering part of the process.

-Rather than avoid discomfort then, the ambitious must pursue it at all costs.
-Only by butting heads and pushing through such suffering will they ever attain the proverbial gold.
+Rather than avoid discomfort, the ambitious must pursue it at all costs.
+Only by butting heads and pushing through pain can you attain the proverbial gold.

 shortstoriesformotivation12-2615281